-The development environment designated Software Development Environment (SDE) [8] is used in developing Advant products.
+The development environment designated Software Development Environment (SDE) (Crnkovic, 1997) is used in developing Advant products.
 It is an internally-built program package which encapsulates different tools, and provides support for parallel development.
-The CM tool, based on RCS [10], provides support for all CM disciplines, such as change management, workSpace management, build management, etc. SDE runs on different platforms, with slightly modified functions.
+The CM tool, based on RCS (Tichy, 1985), provides support for all CM disciplines, such as change management, works management, build management, etc. SDE runs on different platforms, with slightly modified functions.
 For example, the build process is based on Makefiles and autoconf on Unix platforms, while Microsoft Developer Studio with additional Project Settings is used on Windows NT.
 The main objective of SDE is to keep the source-code in one place under version control.
 Different versions of components are managed using baselines, and change requests.
-Change requests are also under version control, which gives a possibility of acquiring information useful for project follow-up, for every change from registration to implementation and release [9].
+Change requests are also under version control, which gives a possibility of acquiring information useful for project follow-up, for every change from registration to implementation and release (Crnkovic and Willför, 1998).